-Being prepared with your business plan and financial information you will have the ability to move quickly when opportunities arise and position yourself as a successful business person.
+Being prepared with your business plan and financial information, you will have the ability to move when opportunities arise and position yourself as a successful business person.

-You have all of the tools you need.
+You have all of the tools you need to lease a restaurant

 Manage your expectations

-The process of finding a restaurant location is not difficult, but it does take time and work.
+The process of finding a restaurant location is not complicated, but it does take time and work.
 Allow yourself enough time.

-Leasing a restaurant is pretty straight forward if you understand the steps required and seek help from professionals such as restaurant real estate advisors, architects, attorneys and contractors if you have questions.
+Leasing a restaurant is pretty straight forward if you understand the steps required and seek help from professionals.